David A. Sonnenfeld, Ph.D.

 College of Environmental Science and Forestry

 Trained as a comparative sociologist, my research program is described in detail on the research pages of my website.
 At the core of my research interests are processes, contexts and challenges of institutional environmental transformation and governance, especially in newly/ rapidly industrializing nations, under conditions of accelerated globalization, and at times of systemic uncertainty (see my recent publications).
 While much of my work has been in relation to East Asia, I am interested in comparative European studies, and Africa and Latin America, as well.
 Doctoral students currently under my supervision are working on topics related to environmental policy and governance in China, South Korea, Iran, and the Caribbean, respectively; masters students on both domestic and international topics.
 (For a listing of graduate students now under my guidance, scroll down my official webpage.)

-I am especially interested in working with graduate students with strong academic training in the social sciences or policy studies; significant life experience (i.e. some time well-spent, out of school); and a clear sense of direction.
-Graduate students working under my supervision can expect active engagement and encouragement to define a research topic, establish a solid scholarly foundation, obtain external funding, publish and present research findings to scholarly and professional audiences, and achieve all-around excellence in research, teaching (as applicable) and public and professional service.
+I am especially interested in working with graduate students with strong academic training in the social sciences and/ or policy studies; significant life experience (i.e. some time well-spent, out of school); and a clear sense of direction.
+Graduate students working under my supervision can expect active engagement and encouragement to define and develop a research topic, establish solid theoretical & methodological foundations, obtain external funding, publish and present research findings to scholarly and professional audiences, and achieve all-around excellence in scholarship, teaching (as applicable), and public and professional service.
 I am interested in some domestic topics, as well as international ones.
 Interdisciplinary and policy-oriented topics are welcome.
 Strong writing and organizational skills, and prior experience in social research or policy analysis are a plus.